When it comes to removing a stubborn oil drain plug, it can feel hopeless. How will you ever change the oil if you can’t get it off?

 Luckily, this is a fairly simple job.
 The stuck oil drain plug should still be holding oil in the sump, so drive to a local mechanic and ask them to do it.

 If you’re intent on doing it yourself, that’s also possible.
-But if you’re unsure, be very careful!
+But if you’re unsure, be extremely cautious!

-This guide will explain why you can’t get your oil drain plug off and what mechanics will try to loosen it.
+This guide will explain why you can’t get your oil drain plug off and what mechanics will attempt to loosen it.

 Table of ContentsShow